Press "Enter" to skip to content

 American Solidarity Party Names Lauren Onak as Vice Presidential Nominee; Party Convention Scheduled for this Weekend

-On Friday afternoon, members of the American Solidarity Party will convene in Plano, Texas, for three days to discuss party business and hear from their newly selected presidential ticket.
-The convention meets several days after the American Solidarity Party announced over Twitter that its members had selected Lauren Onak of Massachusetts to join Peter Sonski, who was chosen as the presidential nominee earlier this month through a primary election conducted internally.
+Delegates are meeting several days after the American Solidarity Party announced over Twitter that its members had formally selected Lauren Onak of Massachusetts to run alongside Peter Sonski, who was chosen as the presidential nominee through an internal primary conducted earlier this month.

-Onak, originally from Ft.
-Lauderdale, Florida, now lives with her family in the Boston Metrowest suburbs.
+Onak, who is originally from Ft.
+Lauderdale, Florida, lives in the Boston Metrowest suburbs region.
 She works as a fertility instructor specializing in the Boston cross check method, an awareness-based approach to natural fertility started in the 1970s.
-According to the American Solidarity Party, she studied at Barnard College of Columbia University and received her Master of Arts in Adolescent Education from Hunter College.
+According to a biography from the American Solidarity Party, she studied at Barnard College of Columbia University and received her Master of Arts in Adolescent Education from Hunter College.

-Both Sonski and Onak will greet supporters Friday evening across from the convention site, with Onak giving her acceptance speech later this weekend.
-The American Solidarity Party Twitter account also alluded to a potential Twitter Space with the two candidates later this year.
+Both Sonski and Onak will greet supporters later this week, with Onak formally delivering her acceptance speech as part of the convention procedes.
+The American Solidarity Party also alluded to a potential Twitter Space with the two candidates sometime later this year.

-Members attending can find a full schedule of the day’s events available ahead of the convention.
-The official American Solidarity Party YouTube account also segmented specific events ahead of time into a series of scheduled videos for those unable to attend.
-Included in this lineup are topics like “Local control versus State control” with Linda Curtis, “Consistent Life Ethic” with Destiny Herndon-De La Rosa, “The Political Economy of Distributism” with Alex Salter, and “The ASP & Social Justice State” with John Medaille.
-The convention keynote speaker is Leah Libresco Sargeant, a freelance writer and former news writer for FiveThirtyEight who frequently discusses Catholicism and other forms of feminism not typical of the current definition.
+Discussion topics include “Local control versus State control” with Linda Curtis, “Consistent Life Ethic” with Destiny Herndon-De La Rosa, “The Political Economy of Distributism” with Alex Salter, and “The ASP & Social Justice State” with John Medaille.
+The convention keynote speaker is Leah Libresco Sargeant, a freelance writer and former news writer for FiveThirtyEight who also frequently discusses Catholicism and other forms of feminism not typical of the current definition.

 [Editorial note: with thanks to Jack Ternan of the American Solidarity Party for providing Independent Political Report with information on the selection process and a link to the official convention schedule.]